BensThoughts/zero-rabbit/README.md

 Be careful with nackAll() in the same way you need to be careful with nack(), both are really for much more advanced use cases that most people will not have.

 Reject all messages outstanding on this channel.

-*requeue* is an optional boolean.
+*requeue* is an optional boolean that defaults to true.
 If requeue is truthy, or omitted, the server will try to re-enqueue the messages.

 **Assert Exchange**